Dr Paul Kucera

 During his time as a student in the Centre for Archaeology and Ancient History at Monash University and since completing his postgraduate degree, Paul has worked as an archaeologist in Australia since 2007, overseas in Egypt since 2003, and in Italy.
-Paul is currently affiliated with the Department of Anthropology, University of Central Florida, in the capacity of Courtesy Assistant Professor.
-His work in Egypt is associated with the Qasr Dakhleh Project (affiliated with the Netherlands-Flemish Institute in Cairo), the Dakhleh Oasis Project, and previously Monash University.
+His work in Egypt is associated with the Qasr Dakhleh Project (affiliated with Groningen University and the Netherlands-Flemish Institute in Cairo), the Dakhleh Oasis Project, and previously Monash University.
 Paul’s research focus is the Roman military presence in the Western Desert of Egypt.
 He has excavated at several sites in Dakhla Oasis which include Ismant al-Kharab, Mut al-Kharab, Dayr Abu Metta and al-Qasr, and has also published on his topic of research.
-At present, he is the deputy Director and co-Investigator of the Qasr Dakhleh Project and is a collaborator in the al-Dayr Archaeological Mission, Kharga Oasis.
+At present, he is the deputy Director and co-Investigator of the Qasr Dakhleh Project and is a collaborator in the El-Deir Archaeological Mission, Kharga Oasis.
 In 2016, Paul participated in the South Abydos Mastaba Project, Egypt as a ceramicist and ceramic illustrator.
 Connected with his research expertise and fieldwork in Egypt, Paul has also acted as an advisor to the Faculty of Information Technology, Monash University, in the development of 3D visualisations and animations of Roman forts.
 Between 2003 and 2006, Paul taught undergraduate courses in the Centre for Archaeology and Ancient History at Monash University and from 2007 to 2009, was a research assistant in the Centre.
 In 2012 and 2014, Paul fulfilled the role of a teaching assistant and site supervisor for the Centre’s archaeological field school in Prato, Italy.